Tax Rules · USA

 Which products qualify as Section 1256 contracts?

-How does the 3-year loss carryback work?
+How does the 3-year loss carryback work in practice?

 Stay Compliant With Your Journal